nacen-dev/klaku-backend/README.md

 - `STRIPE_SECRET_KEY`: Enter your Stripe secret key you can get it from your [stripe dashboard](https://dashboard.stripe.com/test/apikeys)
 - `CLIENT_URL`: Enter the client/frontend application's url
 - `DB_URI`: Enter your database URI

+### Populate Database with products

+Populate your database products collection using the products.json file in the root directory by using mongoimport or using mongodb compass

 ## Packages used